UEFA.com works better on other browsers

 36 Hour Travel Pass

-🌿Match ticket holders are entitled to a 36 Hour Travel Pass for the entire VRR (Verkehrsverbund Rhein-Ruhr) and VRS (Verkehrsverbund Rhein-Sieg) networks at no additional cost.
+🌿Match ticket holders are entitled to a 36 Hour Travel Pass for the entire VRR (Verkehrsverbund Rhein-Ruhr) network and the entire VRS (Verkehrsverbund Rhein-Sieg) network at no additional cost.
 The pass is valid from 06:00 on matchday until 18:00 the following day.

 By public transport 🚇

-Düsseldorf's public transport network includes U-Bahn & S-Bahn lines, trams and buses.
-This network, run by Rheinbahn, ensures accessibility to every part of the city, offering not only the most cost-effective but also often the quickest way to travel around.
+Düsseldorf’s public transport network includes underground and suburban rail lines, trams and buses.
+This network is operated by the Rheinbahn, which ensures easy access to all parts of the city.
+It offers not only a cost-effective but often the fastest way to get around the city.

-The fare depends on the number of zones crossed.
-Tickets can be purchased via the Rheinbahn app or VRR app, their websites, at ticket machines located at stations, or at staffed ticket counters in larger stations.
-It's important to remember that most physical tickets need to be stamped before travelling.
+The fares depend on the number of zones crossed.
+Tickets can be purchased via the Rheinbahn app or the VRR app, on their websites, at ticket machines at stations or at staffed ticket counters in larger stations.
+It is important to note that most paper tickets must be validated before the journey begins.

 Walking 🚶🏼♀️